ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 Not all tumors have the same targets.
 To find the most effective treatment, your child’s doctor may run tests to identify the genes, proteins, and other factors in the tumor.
 This helps doctors better match each child with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 Larotrectinib (Vitrakvi) is a type of targeted therapy that is not specific to a certain type of tumor but focuses on a specific genetic change called an NTRK fusion.
 This is also called a tumor-agnostic treatment.
-This type of genetic change is found in a range of tumors, including astrocytoma.
+NTRK fusions are found in a range of tumors, including astrocytoma.
 Larotrectinib is approved as a treatment for astrocytoma that is metastatic or cannot be removed with surgery and has worsened despite other treatments.

 Talk with your child’s doctor to learn more about targeted treatment options within a clinical trial.
 In addition, ask about possible side effects for a specific medication and how they can be managed.